helmasaur/horsengel-roulette/README.md

 - To accept a duel: `!yes`
 - To shoot : `!pan`

-If there is no answer after 30 seconds the start of a game, it is cancelled.
-After the same amount of time, if a player doesn't shoot, he loses the game but he isn't kicked.
+If there is no answer 30 seconds the start of a game, it is cancelled.
+After the same amount of time, if a player does not shoot, he loses the game but he isn't kicked.

 ## Translation